Online Therapy for Toxic Shame Recovery.

 Overcome Your Toxic Feelings of Shame with Counseling.

-Learn how trauma therapy can help you break the self-destructive cycle of shame with Professional Counselor Jennifer Hillier.
+Learn how online therapy for toxic shame can help you break the self-destructive cycle of shame in your life.

 What is Shame?

-When we feel ashamed, we believe that we are unworthy of love and respect.
-We may try to hide our flaws and failures from others, fearing that they will see us as we see ourselves – as unworthy and inadequate.
-Or we may lash out in anger and resentment, trying to hurt others before they can hurt us.
-Shame can be a helpful emotion when it motivates us to change our behavior and make amends for our mistakes.
+Toxic shame will make you believe that you are unworthy of love and respect.
+We may try to hide our flaws and failures from others, fearing that they will see us as we see ourselves – as unworthy, a burden, and inadequate.
+We may find ourselves lashing out in anger and resentment, trying to hurt others before they can hurt us.
+Toxic Shame can be a helpful emotion when it motivates us to change our behavior and make amends for our mistakes.
 But when we are trapped in a cycle of shame, it can be destructive – leading to isolation, anxiety, and depression.

 There are several signs that you may be experiencing shame: